 The World Economic Forum recognized me among 200 Young Global Leaders under 40 for 2013.

 My blog won the Waxal – Blogging Africa Awards, first African journalist blogging awards hosted by Panos Institute of West Africa in 2009.
-I am an Internet Freedom Fellow with U.S Department of State Human rights program designed to promote the work of online activists and journalists to enhance human rights coverage.
+My reporting on peace and security was recognised at the 2008 Ugandan Investigative Journalism Awards hosted by Makerere University Department of Mass Communication.

-I hold a Masters in Media, Peace and Conflict Studies from the United Nations-mandated University for Peace in Costa Rica.
+I hold a Masters in Media, Peace and Conflict Studies from the United Nations mandated University for Peace in Costa Rica.
 I have also studied Non-Violent Conflict at The Fletcher School of Law and Diplomacy at Tufts University.